Top 25 Ways to Save on Europe Travel

 Lost Rail Pass Refund Program

-You can protect your pass against loss or theft with a pass protection program.
+You can protect your pass against loss or theft with rail pass insurance, which is offered by most agents.
 If your pass is lost or stolen while traveling in Europe, the unused portion of the pass will be refunded when you return home.
 (You must supply a police report, replacement passes or tickets, and other documentation in order for your claim to be processed.)
 Ask your travel agent or rail pass provider for details.

 For more information, check out our European Train Tips.